jfhbrook/anisotropy/what_didnt_work/article.md

 is that the alcohol mixture floats on top of the unadulterated glycerine.

 This shouldn't have been a surprise, and yet it was.
 Interesting how that works.
-Current plans call for using salt and sugar (in powder form, not in any solutions).
+Instead, the experiments use straight table salt and table sugar.